Board of Directors & Others

 Sara Loughlin is a mental health counselor based in the Catskill Mountains of NY.
 Her interest in CFD was born out of her time at HealthAlliance Hospital’s Oncology Support Program, where she worked with cancer patients and those dealing with loss and grief, which has become a focus of her professional work.
 She was also educated and has practiced as a visual artist and worked for many years as an innkeeper in Phoenicia, NY.

-Barbara Sarah, LCSW, Cofounder and current Board Member
+Barbara Sarah, LCSW, Co-founder and current Board Member

-Barbara Sarah, cofounder of Circle of Friends for the Dying, is the founder of the Oncology Support Program at HealthAlliance Hospital in Kingston, New York.
+Barbara Sarah, co-founder of Circle of Friends for the Dying, is the founder of the Oncology Support Program at HealthAlliance Hospital in Kingston, New York.
 Following a breast cancer diagnosis in 1992, she left a 20-year career as a school social worker on Long Island and chose to dedicate herself to work in oncology.
 She is the recipient of a Lifetime Achievement Award from the NY State Chapter of the National Association of Social Workers and the NY State Governor’s Award for Innovation in Breast Cancer Education.
-Barbara’s work in the Hudson Valley has taught her the importance of creating a Home for the Dying.
+Barbara’s work in the Hudson Valley has taught her the importance of creating a home for the dying.
 For 25 years she has been an instructor of Morita and Naikan therapies, Buddhist-based strategies for mental wellness.
 She was instrumental in bringing Death Cafés to Westchester County, where she organized conversations in that community about the end of life.

-Gary serves as the Building Renovation Manager for Jim and Lisa’s Circle Home.
+Gary serves as the Building Renovation Manager for Jim & Lisa’s Circle Home.
 He is also a real estate agent with a real passion to work with non-profit organizations to build caring and inclusive communities.
 While living in his native New York City, Gary worked for many years as a director of a program for homeless, chronically mentally ill adults.
 He relocated to the Hudson Valley 25 years ago with his wife Naomi to raise their two children.
 Gary became active in Habitat for Humanity’s flood relief effort following tropical storm Irene that devastated several Catskill areas.
-He served on the Board of Habitat until undertaking the development and operation of a new Habitat center and ReStore.
+He served on the Board of Habitat until undertaking the development and operation of a new Habitat Center and ReStore in Kingston.
 Gary previously co-created Inquiring Minds Bookstore, an independent bookstore in Saugerties and New Paltz, NY, that continues to serve as a literary mainstay in our greater community.
 He is a lifelong artist who has enjoyed sculpting, painting, and printmaking.

 Jane Barry has been working with older adults for over 40 years.
 As Program Director of a new senior center in Manhattan, she developed all activities in the center.
 Working with terminally ill patients at Calvary Hospital in the Bronx as a Recreation Therapist, she gained insights into enriching the lives of those nearing end of life.
 She earned a Masters Degree in Social Work, then served as Program Director for Service Program for the Aging at International Center for the Disabled in Manhattan, and later as Executive Director of several senior centers funded by the NYC Dept. for the Aging, including the Stein Senior Center in Manhattan.
-Jane has continued her love of singing and has performed around the U.S. and Europe in opera, chamber ensembles, and solo appearances with orchestra.
+Jane continues her love of singing and has performed around the U.S. and Europe in opera, chamber ensembles, and solo appearances with orchestra.
 Now retired in Kingston, she is inspired to join forces with CFD and help in any way she can.

 Amanda Yanzek, LCSW

 Amanda has over 20 years experience in the social service field, with 13 years of clinical experience as a Licensed Social Worker.
 She holds a Bachelor of Science in Rehabilitation Counseling & Human Services from Boston University and a Master of Social Work degree from Hunter College School of Social Work, with a concentration in Gerontology.
 Amanda has extensive experience providing direct care to clients in a number of clinical settings including hospitals, non-profit social service organizations, inpatient substance abuse facilities, and in-home hospice care.
 She has worked with diverse populations addressing issues such as aging, mental health, substance abuse, domestic violence, sexual assault, and palliative care/end-of-life decision making.
 She is passionate about normalizing death and dying.
-Her experience as a Hospice Social Worker exposed her to numerous individuals who could have benefited from a Home for the Dying in their final days of life.
+Her experience as a Hospice Social Worker exposed her to numerous individuals who could have benefited from the availability of a home for the dying in their final days of life.
 Amanda feels privileged to assist CFD with its goal “to help those with the greatest need and the fewest options.”

 Elise Lark, PhD, LCSW, APHSW-C

-CFD Founder, former Chair
+CFD Co-founder, former Chair

 Carol B. Armitage, Consultant